toeverything/AFFiNE/README.md

 For **translation** and **language support** you can visit our docs for the [internationalization guide].(https://docs.affine.pro/affine/internationalization/welcome)

 Looking for **others ways to contribute** and wondering where to start?
-Check out the [**AFFiNE Ambassador program**](https://docs.affine.pro/affine/affine-ambassadors/welcome), we work closely with passionate members of our community and provide them with a wide-range of support and resources.
+Check out the [AFFiNE Ambassador program](https://docs.affine.pro/affine/affine-ambassadors/welcome), we work closely with passionate members of our community and provide them with a wide-range of support and resources.

 If you have questions, join us across various [**social platforms**](https://docs.affine.pro/affine/community-links/official-communities) where our friendly community can help provide the answers.